ludolatin/ludolatin/README.md

 flask db upgrade
 ```

-If the DB is not in sync for some reason, you can delete it and the migrations directory
+If the DB is not in sync for some reason, you can run the following script to delete it and the migrations directory, create an empty database, and load the data.
-and run the following commands to create an empty database with the current schema:

 ```
-flask db init # (if migrations & db not present) flask db migrate flask db upgrade
+./reset-db.sh
 ```

 ## Run